Kowsalya2106/InstitutionManagement/README.md

  # Project purpose
  The main goal project is to:

-Display the institution’s profile, location, and contact details
+1.Display the institution’s profile, location, and contact details

-List the types of courses offered
+2.List the types of courses offered

-Allow interested users to register for a course
+3.Allow interested users to register for a course

-Store registration details in a MySQL database
+4.Store registration details in a MySQL database

-Display registered user details on the registration page
+5.Display registered user details on the registration page